Dialogical Companion

 Where in the journey does this appear?

-These psychedelic-informed stances are not always on.
-They appear only when:
+This psychedelic-informed layer is not always on.
+It appears only when:

-- The user explicitly opts in to a deeper reflective stance.
+• The user explicitly opts in to deeper reflective support.

-A stance shift is treated as a small ritual, not a click:
+A relational shift is treated as a small ritual, not a click:

-- Invite: "Would you like to switch into a more reflective stance for a few minutes?"
+1. Invite: "Would you like to switch into a more reflective style for a few minutes?"

 Council as psychedelic adjuncts